Are standing desks good for your back? Can using a standing desk cure you of your back pain?

 Journal of Physical Activity and Health found out that sitting burns 80 calories/hour and standing 88 calories/hour.

-In other words, if you use a standing desk for 8 hours, you only burn an extra 64 calories.
+In other words, if you use an adjustable standing desk for 8 hours, you only burn an extra 64 calories.

-But you really can’t stand for 8 hours straight.
+But you really can’t stand for 8 hours straight – height adjustable desks come with problems of their own.

 Jack Callaghan, a professor in Waterloo’s Department of Kinesiology, conducted a controlled experiment on how standing for prolonged time affects the back.